javad1es/Machine-Learning/README.md

 # Machine-Learning
-Predicting university admission by Machine-Learning according to some parameters, Model will predict chance of admission.
+Predicting university admission by Machine-Learning According to some parameters (here according to GRE score), Model will predict chance of admission.
+You can change the parameters and anticipate based on other parameters.
+Enjoy !!